dgroomes/micronaut-playground/README.md

 ### `basic/`

-This is a "Hello World" Micronaut application.
+This is a "Hello World" Micronaut CLI program.

 See the README in [basic/](basic/).

+### `server/`

+This is a "Hello World" Micronaut HTTP web server application.

+See the README in [server/](server/).

 ### `beans/`